Risa Sato: Career

 Sato also played for Creamline Cool Smashers from 2018 to 2024.
 In 2025, she transferred to the Chery Tiggo Crossovers.

+In July 2026, Sato returned from a hiatus caused by her pregnancy to join the Akari Chargers.

 National team

 Sato made her international debut playing for the Philippine youth national team at the 2015 Asian Women's U23 Volleyball Championship which was hosted in Pasig.
 She was also part of the senior team squad that played in the 2015 VTV International Women's Volleyball Cup, an invitational tournament held in Vietnam.

 Personal life

-In 2025, Sato became pregnant during her relationship with basketball player and National University alumnus Enzo Joson.
+Sato is engaged with basketball player and National University alumnus Enzo Joson.
+Sato announced that she is pregnant in October 2025 and later gave birth to her first child by the following month.